cselab/pypi4u/README.md

 **[log-likelihood]** - In this section the error/noise that corrupts the data can be defined.
 A constant error means that the data is distorted by a constant term ![equation](http://latex.codecogs.com/gif.latex?%5Cvarepsilon%5Csim%20%5Cmathcal%7BN%7D%280%2C%5C%2C%5Csigma%5E%7B2%7D%29).
 In the case of a proportional error, the magnitude of the error also depends on *t*, the independent variable, as it is defined as ![equation](http://latex.codecogs.com/gif.latex?%5Cvarepsilon%20%5Ccdot%20t), where ![equation](http://latex.codecogs.com/gif.latex?%5Cvarepsilon%5Csim%20%5Cmathcal%7BN%7D%280%2C%5C%2C%5Csigma%5E%7B2%7D%29).

 ### CMA Parameters
 Besides setting the common parameters, the user must also define parameters specific to the implementation.
-The CMA parameters, which are stored in `CMA_parameters.par` file, are the following:
+The CMA parameters, which are stored in `cma.par` file in the CMA folder, are the following:

 ```
 [PARAMETERS]